 This paper develops robust inference methods for structural vector autoregressive (SVAR) models that are identified via non-Gaussianity in the distributions of the structural shocks.
-We treat the SVAR model as a semiparametric model where the densities of the structural shocks form the nonparametric part and conduct inference on the possibly weakly identified or nonidentified parameters of the SVAR, using a semiparametric score statistic.
+We treat the SVAR model as a semi-parametric model where the densities of the structural shocks form the non-parametric part and conduct inference on the possibly weakly identified or non identified parameters of the SVAR, using a semi-parametric score statistic.
 We additionally provide a two-step Bonferroni-based approach to conduct inference on smooth functions of all the finite-dimension parameters of the model.

-We assess the finite-sample performance of our method in a large simulation study and find that the empirical rejection frequencies of the semiparametric score test are always close to the nominal size, regardless of the true distribution of the shocks.
+We assess the finite-sample performance of our method in a large simulation study and find that the empirical rejection frequencies of the semi-parametric score test are always close to the nominal size, regardless of the true distribution of the shocks.
 Moreover, the power of the test is typically higher than alternative methods that have been proposed in the literature.

 Finally, we employ the proposed approach in a number of empirical studies.
 Overall our findings are mixed.
-While non-Gaussianity does provide some identifying information for the structural parameters of interest, it is unable to always pin down the parameter values or impulse responses precisely.
-These exercises also highlight the importance of using weak identification robust methods to assess estimation uncertainty when using non-Gaussianity for identification.
+Whilst non-Gaussianity does provide some identifying information for the structural parameters of interest, it is unable to always pin down the parameter values or impulse responses precisely.
+These exercises also highlight the importance of using weak identification robust methods to asses estimation uncertainty when using non-Gaussianity for identification.

+Appendix

-Appendix A: Proofs and additional results
+A Proofs and additional results

-Here, we prove the main results of the paper.
-Only the main arguments are given here, with the verification of technical details relegated to lemmas, which can be found in the Supplementary Material (Hoesch, Lee, and Mesters (2024)).
+Here we prove the main results of the paper.
+Only the main arguments are given here, with the verification of technical details relegated to Lemmas which can be found in the supplementary material.